jstasiak/stasiak.at/content/unable-to-mount-root-fs-dont-panic.rst

     dracut --regenerate-all

-Best to make this mistake when the server is in the other room or count on your out-of-band management solution to work.
+Keep that in mind, learn from my mistakes.

+Also: a working out-of-band management solution is a blessing in situations like this one, if I wasn't next door to the server I'd be able to rescue it thru iLO, however begrudgingly.